University Leadership Building A Vibrant University in Downtown Pittsburgh

 She is a member of the International Women's Forum and CEOs for Cities.
 Geyer and her husband, Dr. Stanley Geyer, enjoy the many qualities and cultural amenities Pittsburgh has to offer, as well as exotic travel.

-Trudy Williams is the assistant vice president for admissions at Point Park University.
+Trudy Williams is the vice president of Enrollment at Point Park University.
 In this role, she oversees the recruiting and enrollment of new domestic and international students in undergraduate, graduate, and adult programs to meet the goals of the strategic plan.
-Prior to this appointment, Williams was assistant vice president for strategic planning and enrollment, with responsibility for overseeing the institution’s strategic planning process, the admission and enrollment of new students, and the integration of these two major efforts with other departments.
+Prior to this appointment, Williams was assistant vice president for strategic planning and enrollment, with responsibility for overseeing the institution's strategic planning process, the admission and enrollment of new students, and the integration of these two major efforts with other departments.